 Leonard Aubrey Crozier, Flight Lieutenant (Pilot), 141472, Royal Air Force Volunteer Reserve.
 Leonard was born in London in 1918, the son of Leonard John Alfred and Willa Blanche Crozier, of South Benfleet.
 He had been shot down in France while flying a Hurricane with 85 Squadron in May 1940, but had escaped and returned to England.
 He married Margaret Benita Noakes at Blackpool later that year.
-By 1944, Leonard was a test pilot at RAF Aberporth.
+By 1944, Leonard was based at RAF Filton with the Centaurus Flight.
 He was 26 years old when he was killed in the crash of his Warwick on 14 October 1944, and was brought home for burial in South Benfleet (St. Mary) Churchyard, England.
 The photograph is courtesy of John Crozier.

 Ronald Frederick McAllen, Leading Aircraftman, 1479575, Royal Air Force Volunteer Reserve.
 Ronald was born in Leicester in 1922, the son of C. Z. McAllen and Mabel McAllen.
 He was an engine mechanic with the Royal Air Force, and was 22 years old when he was killed on 14 October 1944.
 Ronald was brought home for burial in Humberstone (St. Mary) Churchyard, England.